 Wabar is a member of the IIIAB group of irons, a group considered to be closely related to group IIIE (Bishop et al., 2012), and exhibits a medium Thomson (Widmanstätten) structure (Buchwald, 1975).
-Tiny black glass droplets (pearls) like the one pictured below were found about a half mile northwest of the crater, indicating that a wind was blowing from the southeast at the time of the fall.
+Tiny black glass droplets (pearls) like the one pictured below were found about a half-mile northwest of the crater, indicating that a wind was blowing from the southeast at the time of the fall.
 This is consistent with the prevailing wind conditions during the early evening hours in early Spring.
-These glass droplets, known as "pearls", are composed of 90% local quartz sand and 10% microscopic particles of meteoritic FeNi-metal.
+These black glass pearls are composed of 90% local quartz sand and 10% microscopic particles of meteoritic FeNi-metal.
 Gnos et al. (2013) ascertained that these pearls contain the largest component of projectile material, which lowered the melting point and the viscosity of the melt, allowing for complete degassing as attested to by their lack of vesicles.

-It is estimated that the original mass weighed at least 3,500 tons and the largest impacting fragment was ~9 m in diameter.
-The impactite distribution pattern indicates that the object arrived from the northwest at a shallow angle.
+It is estimated that the original mass weighed at least 3,500 tons and that the largest impacting fragment was ~9 m in diameter.
+The impactite distribution pattern indicated to the early investigators that the object arrived from the northwest at a shallow angle.
 From measurements of the rate of infilling of the craters by sand, as well as through TL studies, it is estimated that the fall occurred between 235 and 416 years ago, or an average of 289 (±46) years ago.
 While there is some testimony that the fall could be associated with a witnessed event that occurred in 1863, current evidence suggests an earlier fall.
-Notably, two historical poems written by separate authors have been found which describe the fall of a fireball over Tarim, a town located ~600 km southwest of the Wabar site (H. Basurah, MAPS 38, No. 7, Suppl., 2003).
-In these poems, the authors specify that the fall occurred on a Saturday night, September 1, 1704 (in equality with the Islamic calendar), which is ~300 years ago, in excellent accord with the TL data.
+Notably, two historical poems written by separate authors have been found that describe the fall of a fireball over Tarim, Yemen, a town located 620 km south-southwest of the Wabar site (H. Basurah, 2003).
+In these poems, the authors specify that the fall occurred during the night of Saturday, September 1, 1704 (~300 years ago), a date in excellent accord with the TL data.
 The trajectory of this fireball over Tarim, traveling approximately south to north, is also consistent with the conclusion of Gnos et al. (2013) based on the location of impact craters, ejecta blankets, and later-arriving individual meteorite fragments.

 Of the nearly two hundred craters discovered on Earth, the Wabar Crater is one of only seventeen to contain remnants of the original impacting object.
-An iron pendant known as 'Qarabawi's Charm', which had been hung around a camel's neck by the Egyptian Ababda nomadic tribe to ward off evil, was sent by the Geological Museum in Cairo to the Smithsonian Institution in 1977 (Mayne et al., 2010).
-Careful studies verified its meteoritic origin having a Ni content of 6.8%.
-An extensive comparitive search of all Middle-East irons revealed that Wabar has an identical Ni content, and may be the source material of the Camel Charm.
+An iron pendant known as 'Qarabawi's Charm', which had previously been hung around a camel's neck by the Egyptian Ababda nomadic tribe to ward off evil, was sent by the Geological Museum in Cairo to the Smithsonian Institution in 1977 (Mayne et al., 2010).
+Careful studies verified its meteoritic origin through its Ni content of 6.8%.
+An extensive comparitive search of all Middle-East irons revealed that Wabar has an identical Ni content, and it may be the source material of the Camel Charm.